More than 85% of graduates who have applied to graduate schools in the past five years have been accept with full funding.

 Carlee Hashagen '08 is employed as a Project Manager for The Stone House Group, a consulting firm in Bethlehem, Pa.
 She credits her internship with RayCEP, arranged by Juniata Vice President Rob Yelnosky, as the springboard to her post-graduate success.
 She also cites the course Introduction to Earth and Environmental Science as having helped her truly understand greenhouse gases, an integral piece of her current job duties.

-Marcin Jaroszewicz ’12 is employed as an organizer at U.S. PIRG—the federation of state Public Interest Research Groups (PIRGs), which “works to stand up to powerful special interests on behalf of the American public.
+Marcin Jaroszewicz '12 is employed as an organizer at the U.S. Federation of Public Interest Research Groups, which works to stand up to powerful special interests on behalf of the American public on issues such as product safety, public health, political corruption, tax and budget reform, and consumer protection.

 Ellie King '12 is currently attending graduate school at the University of Pittsburgh.
 Her main research focus is international development.